simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Add xml opening-tag to SP-metadata for consistency with IdP-metadata (#2048)
 * Fixed a PHP 8.3 compliance issue in the logout handler (#2047)
 * Improve parsing of base64-encoded strings
+* Autofill username when Entra ID hints it in the HTTP parameters

 `admin`